kitnil/guix-artwork/website/posts/guixdays-arm-hacking.md

 ```

 Fortunately for us the changes in the code worked on x86_64 and we still got a
-working binutils-gold output.
+working `binutils-gold` output.
 On our aarch64 side the build was progressing
 nicely and everything seemed fine... until we suddenly were presented with big
 red errors about unrelocatable code.
 How could it?
 Everything was working so
 well!
 Undeterred, we built the source again, this time targeting armhf and were
 unfortunately presented with similar errors.
 Deciding to address the test
 failures later (It's ARM!
 It's not as well tested as other architectures!
 Right?) we disabled the tests and unsurprisingly `binutils-gold` built on both
-aarch64-and armhf.
+aarch64 and armhf.

 ```scheme
 (define-public binutils-gold